Skip to main content

 If penile implant surgery is not covered by your insurance, you will first need to determine the reason for non-coverage.
 Your insurance may have determined a penile implant was not medically necessary and therefore will not allow coverage.
 This is often called a “denial.”
 Or, the plan you have may not have benefit coverage for ED treatment and/or a penile implant.
 This is often referred to as a “benefit exclusion.”

 • Denial.
-If your insurance says your penile implant is not medically necessary, there is often an opportunity to appeal.
+If your insurance says your penile implant is not medically necessary, there may be an opportunity to appeal.
 The denial letter from your insurance will detail why they deemed the penile implant not medically necessary and it will outline the appeal process.
 Work with your doctor to appeal a denial for “not medically necessary.”

 • Benefit Exclusion.
 If your insurance says you have a benefit exclusion for penile implants, it simply means the procedure is not included as one of your covered benefits.
-In this case, please contact a Boston Scientific Patient Procedure Access Specialist at (855) 284-1676, option #1 for assistance.
-They will help you in requesting a benefit exception.
+In this case, please contact Boston Scientific's Procedure Access Program at (855) 284-1676, option #1, for assistance.
+They can help you request a benefit exception from your employer.
 Your doctor’s office may also be able to offer support for a benefit exclusion.

 TIP: You will need a copy of your full benefit plan booklet.
 These are often called a Summary Benefit Plan (SBP) or Summary Plan Description (SPD).
 You can typically get this large document from your employer’s personnel department or from your insurance plan website.